exasol/extension-manager/doc/developer_guide.md

 2. Edit [pkg/integrationTesting/extensionForTesting/package.json](./../pkg/integrationTesting/extensionForTesting/package.json) and replace the version of `"@exasol/extension-manager-interface"` with the path to your local clone of [extension-manager-interface](https://github.com/exasol/extension-manager-interface).
 3. Edit [pkg/integrationTesting/extensionForTesting/extensionForTestingTemplate.js](./../pkg/integrationTesting/extensionForTesting/extensionForTestingTemplate.js) and adapt it to the new API if necessary.

    **Note:** The file contains placeholders that will be replaced during tests.
-It is not valid TypeScript, so it's normal that the editor complains about the invalid syntax.
+It is not valid JavaScript, so it's normal that the editor complains about the invalid syntax.

 Make sure to not commit the modified `package.json`.